Having trouble setting up your pay schedule? Here's some info that should help:

 Still having trouble?

-Check to make sure that your paychecks meet our Income Requirements.
+Make sure that your paychecks meet our Income Requirements.

-Do you want to add additional income?
+Want to add additional income?

 See our article on Adding Income.

-Are you wondering about changing your payback date for an advance?
+Wondering about changing your payback date for an advance?

 If you already have an advance, we are unable to change your payback date.
 Your payback date is "locked in" when you sign for the advance.